deconst/presenter/README.md

  * `CONTENT_SERVICE_URL`: **Required**.
 URL of the content service.

- * `PRESENTED_URL_HOST`: Use a constant instead of the `Host:` value as the base of the presented URL.
+ * `PRESENTED_URL_DOMAIN`: Use a constant instead of the `Host:` value as the domain of the presented URL.
 Useful for development in environments without DNS.

 ## Running Locally